This page may contain compensated links. For more information read our disclaimer.

 This is an important celebration in Mexico as it marks the passage from a girl into a woman on her 15th birthday.
 The fiesta is generally as expensive as the means of the family will allow.
 Usually, the day will involve the daughter dressing up in elaborate clothing, going to mass, cutting a giant cake, and having a party with friends and family.

 Often, entire streets will be shut off unauthorized by family members while neighbors and passers-by are invited to join in on sharing food and drinks.
 If you are ever invited to a quinceañera, take up the offer.
 The parties are often wild and a true example of Latin-American culture.

-Most of the traditions of Mexico are focused around family.
-Mexico is a country renowned for its bright, vibrant fiestas and religious celebrations that place family right in the center.
+Most of the traditions of Mexico are focused on family.
+Mexico is a country renowned for its bright, vibrant fiestas and religious celebrations that place families right in the center.
 I love how family-focused the culture and traditions of Mexico are.
 They have such beautiful rituals and practices of honoring the members of their family with food, fun, and festivities.

 Want to read more about Mexican traditions that are endemic to Mexico and make the country so special, take a look at my post; Reasons to Love Mexico.

 Delicious oozy meat covered in luscious sauces, pickled onion, and coriander.
 Yum!
 There are so many types of amazing tacos but my favorites are always ones that involve marinated and slow-cooked meats.
 For me, Cochinita Pibil is the best, slow-cooked underground with citrus.
 Al Pastor is a close second, is based on shawarma spit-grilled meat brought by Lebanese immigrants to Mexico.
 It is best paired with jalapeño cream.
 Google the best tacos in your area and go exploring!